 Have your say!

-We are always keen to hear about your experiences of local healthcare services, your views on what works well and what could be improved?
+We want to hear about your experiences of local healthcare services.
+What works well?
+What could be improved?
 What ideas do you have?
 Click here to give us your feedback.
 To keep up-to-date with all of the opportunities for public involvement on local health services, then please sign up to our weekly 'Herts Health Matters' newsletter, or alternatively you can find out about our work on our social media channels.
 You can find out more information on those by clicking here.

-If you'd like to volunteer and help us as part of a patient group, contributing to our service design and development process, or perhaps by campaigning for local health matters then please drop us an email: firstname.lastname@example.org or call us on 01707 685 140 and we can take it from there.
+You can also volunteer to help us as part of a patient group, to contribute to our service design and development process, or perhaps by campaigning for local health matters.
+Just drop us an email: email@example.com or call us on 01707 685 140 and we can take it from there.